ntdragon/python-LitMusicSug/Documentation/Advanced_User_Guide.md

 ## Introduction

+This document is designed to help you in creating files to import information such as adding new songbooks which is the most common need.

 ## File Formats
 ### File Format for creating and importing Song book
      text file using | as the delimiter